Detecting and diagnosing prior and likelihood sensitivity with power-scaling

-In this section, we show how \texttt{priorsense} can be used in a Bayesian model building workflow to detect and diagnose prior sensitivity in realistic models fit to real data (corresponding data and code are available at \url{https://github.com/n-kall/powerscaling-sensitivity}).
-We use the \texttt{brms} package ~\citep{burknerBrmsPackageBayesian2017}, which is a high-level R interface to Stan, to specify and fit the simpler regression models (Stan is used directly for the Gaussian process regression model) and \texttt{priorsense} to evaluate the prior and likelihood sensitivity.
-Unless further specified, we use Stan to sample the posteriors using the default settings (4 chains, 2000 iterations per chain, half discarded as warmup).
-Convergence diagnostics for Hamiltonian Monte Carlo and effective sample sizes are checked for all models, and sampling parameters are adjusted to relieve any identified issues before proceeding with sensitivity analysis.
-As the primary indication of local sensitivity, we use the gradient of \(\cjs_{\text{dist}}\) with respect to \(\log_2(\alpha)\).
-We consider \(D \geq 0.05\) to be indicative of sensitivity (see Section \ref{sec:measuring-sens}, but we also present graphical checks.
+We use the \texttt{brms} package ~\citep{burknerBrmsPackageBayesian2017}, which is a high-level R interface to Stan, to specify and fit the simpler regression models and Stan directly for the more complex models.
+Unless further specified, we use Stan to generate posterior draws using the default settings (4 chains, 2000 iterations per chain, half discarded as warm-up).
+Convergence diagnostics and effective sample sizes are checked for all model fits~\citep{vehtariRankNormalizationFoldingLocalization2021}, and sampling parameters are adjusted to relieve any identified issues before proceeding with sensitivity analysis.
+As the quantitative indication of sensitivity, we use \(D_{\text{CJS}}\) and the threshold of 0.05 as described in Section~\ref{sec:measuring-sens}, but we also present graphical checks.